alfadelta10010/COD-Lab/week2/Week2_Lab.md

 ### Observation - Single Cycle
 To be done in Class Yet
-No sir instruction will upload this and the following parts for program 1 will be uploaded later
+On sir instruction will upload this and the following parts for program-1 later

 ### Register Mapping
 - **<Register Number Used>:** <Value stored>